There are many ways mindfulness can rejuvenate your life and bring calm and clarity to your day.

 You’ll soon be on your way to breaking the habit and maybe even creating a new, better habit.

-Mindfulness sounds tricky, and it does take practice, but all it really entails is a few minutes to breathe deeply and slow down your day.
+Mindfulness sounds tricky, and it does take practice, but it only takes a few minutes to breathe deeply and slow down your day.

 Either way, you’ll start seeing the benefits sooner than you think and be on your way to a healthier life, mentally and physically.